Takshil-Kunadia/notion2wp/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of Notion2WP seriously.
+We take the security of Sync Content From Notion seriously.
 If you have discovered a security vulnerability, please report it to us as described below.

 ### Please Do Not